Today we will be looking at two of Dyson’s cheaper offerings when it comes to cordless vacuum cleaners – the Dyson V6 and V7.

 Here’s a rundown of the differences between these two:

 - Dust cup: The V6 still utilizes the old trap door design first seen in the DC-series.
-The V7 has a better design with a mechanism that will push the dirt down.
+The V7 has a better system with a mechanism that will push the dirt down.
 It is the same design as you’ll see in the Dyson V8.

 - Max switch: The V6 uses a button while the V7 utilizes a slide switch to toggle between normal and max mode.